Darcyddx/Active-Vision/Documentation/Scrum/April/23_April.md

 ### Xi Ding
 ## What have I done?

-- Set up the basic layout for the camera view in the app
+- Researched and identified key posture points relevant to the app’s use case and defined their visual representation

 ## What am I doing next?

-- Added the necessary camera permission request to the app's manifest file
+- Analyze the app’s UI layout to determine optimal placement for posture point overlays without obstructing critical elements